jeraldinnemg/vprofile-project-2/README.md

 - ✅ **Strategy:** Lift and Shift.

 ### Scenario:

-In this project:

 - 👩🏽‍💻 Application services were running on physical/virtual machines.
 - 👩🏽‍💻 Workload was residing in our datacenter.
 - 👩🏽‍💻 Multiple teams were collaborating around the cloud, including the Virtualization team, Data Center Operations team, Monitoring team, and Sysadmin team.

 ### Challenges:

-Here are the problems we addressed:

 - ❌ **Complex Management:** Dealing with services and teams was a challenge.
 - ❌ **Scaling Complexity:** Frequent scale up/down requirements.
 - ❌ **Cost Structure:** Upfront CapEx and regular OpEx.